lynx7843/UMS-Utility-Management-System-/README.md

 * **👥 Multi-Role Access:** Dedicated portals for Admins, Service Providers, and End-Users.
 * **🧾 Smart Billing:** Automated bill generation and tracking.
 * **📊 Dashboard Analytics:** Real-time overview of usage and payment status.
+* **🧾 Triggers:** SQL triggers allows for the higher level staff to make changers to large amount of data at once.

 ## ⚙️ Tech Stacks